Protecting fair labeling for alternative proteins

 Label censorship is unnecessary

 Many legislators use the guise of consumer confusion to advance these protectionist bills.
-But there is no evidence to show consumers have a problem understanding plant-based meat and milk labels.
+However, there is no evidence to show consumers have a problem understanding plant-based meat and milk labels.
 Banning conventional meat terms would only increase consumer confusion.
-The use of everyday language such as “veggie burger” lets people know the product is plant-based and tells them what to expect in terms of a food’s taste, texture and preparation.11 Everyone knows a burger can be grilled and served in a bun, but who would know what to do with a “plant-based disc”?
+The use of everyday language such as “veggie burger” lets people know the product is plant-based and tells them what to expect in terms of a food’s taste, texture, and preparation.11 Everyone knows a burger can be grilled and served in a bun, but who would know what to do with a “plant-based disc”?

 Other legislators, including Louisiana Sen. Francis Thompson, have admitted openly and explicitly that label censorship bills are “[meant] to protect the industry.”12 This attempt by legislators to win the favor of their farmer constituents is just toothless pageantry.
-Label censorship laws, which hurt businesses and result in costly litigation, will do little to actually help farmers struggling with low prices, drought, corporate consolidation, and supply chain failures.
+Label censorship laws, which hurt businesses and result in costly litigation, will do little to help farmers struggling with low prices, drought, corporate consolidation, and supply chain failures.

 Rather than wasting taxpayer money on a problem that doesn’t exist, federal and state legislators can better help the farmers and consumers in their states by supporting legislation to promote climate-friendly farming practices.